brettz9/dominum/README.md

 A modular representation of the DOM for use in Node.

-There is already the excellent [jsdom](https://github.com/jsdom/jsdom/) library, but for some use cases, it is a heavier solution than needed.
+There is already the excellent [jsdom](https://github.com/jsdom/jsdom/) library, but for some targeted use cases, it is a heavier solution than needed.

 ## Installation